admin-ch/CovidCertificate-Api-Gateway-Service/README.md

 # CovidCertificate-API-Gateway-Service

-The API gateway service manages mainly the creation and revocation requests.
+The API gateway service provides an API for third party systems.

 ## Lombok
 Project uses Lombok.
 Configure your IDE with lombok plugin.